Claudia Cardinale: 2010s

 In 2010, Cardinale received the Golden Orange Best Actress Award at the 47th Antalya "Golden Orange" International Film Festival for her performance as an elderly Italian woman who takes in a young Turkish exchange student in Signora Enrica.
 The Turkish-Italian co-production was shot in locations in Istanbul and Rimini.

 In 2012, Cardinale featured opposite Jeanne Moreau and Michael Lonsdale in the final feature film to be directed by Portuguese director Manoel de Oliveira, Gebo and the Shadow.
-Critically acclaimed, it has a rare 100% rating on Rotten Tomatoes, and was shown at the 69th Venice International Film Festival.
-The Hollywood Reporter described it as the "ensemble of superb older performers who comprise the remainder of the dramatis personae".
-Another excellent film in which Cardinale acted, released in 2012, was The Artist and the Model.
-In this, she starred along with Jean Rochefort.
-In 2013, Cardinale starred alongside supporting actresses Patricia Black and Chloé Cunha in Nadia Szold's Joy de V., and had a role in Ernst Gossner's war drama The Silent Mountain, a love story set in the Dolomite Mountains at the outbreak of World War I between Italy and Austria-Hungary in 1915.
+The Hollywood Reporter praised its "ensemble of superb older performers".
+Another film in which Cardinale acted, released in 2012, was The Artist and the Model.
+In it, she starred along with Jean Rochefort.
+In 2013, Cardinale starred alongside supporting actresses Patricia Black and Chloé Cunha in Nadia Szold's Joy de V., and had a role in Ernst Gossner's war drama The Silent Mountain, a love story set in the Dolomite Mountains in 1915 at the outbreak of World War I between Italy and Austria-Hungary.
 Gossner described her as "a terrific spirit on the set", and noted that Cardinale told the production team "legendary stories" about Marcello Mastroianni.
-In 2014, Cardinale portrayed a "sympathetic Italian chaperone" viscountess in the British period drama film Effie Gray, which was written by Emma Thompson and featured Dakota Fanning in the lead role.
+In 2014, Cardinale portrayed an Italian chaperone viscountess in the British period drama film Effie Gray, for which Variety reviewer Guy Lodge deemed her and fellow cast members "overqualified" and "given far little to do".
 While promoting Effie Gray, in an interview Cardinale said: "I still continue to work, it's 142 movies now.
 Usually when you are old you don't work any more, but I still work, which is good....
 I've been very lucky because I've had many fantastic directors with me, Fellini, Visconti, Blake Edwards, lots and lots...".

 On 11 October 2018 she received the Tabernas de Cine award in the Almería Western Film Festival.

 2020s

 In 2020, Cardinale headlined the Swiss miniseries Bulle.
-Later that year, she had a role in the Netflix film Rogue City.
-In its debut weekend, it was the second most-streamed film on the site.
+Later that year, she had a role in the Netflix film Rogue City; her performance was among those praised by Elisabeth Vincentelli's New York Times review.